Social and Emotional Learning

-Building confidence, resilience and wellbeing in adolescent girls and boys in western Uganda
+Building confidence, resilience and wellbeing to keep girls in school

-Link in Uganda worked with the Gender Desk at the Ministry of Education and Sports to develop, deliver and embed Social and Emotional Learning (SEL) approaches across Ugandan schools.
-This SEL intervention arrived at a crucial time – in Buliisa District alone 1,679 children dropped out of our ten target schools in 2023.
+Link in Uganda worked with the Gender Desk at the Ministry of Education and Sports to develop, deliver and embed Social and Emotional Learning (SEL) in Ugandan schools.

 Key Facts